nietras/nietras.github.io/_posts/2023-06-05-introducing-sep.md

 ---

 ## SepReader Deep Dive
-At the core of the `SepReader` is code for finding the special `char`'s that are used to structure the separated values data.
+At the core of `SepReader` is code for finding the special `char`'s that are used to structure the separated values.
 That is, `,`, `\n`, `\r`, `"`.
 Depending on the separator used.
 Here it's comma.
 Sep contains several SIMD-vectorized approaches to find these (implementations of `ISepCharsFinder`).
-On x64 the currently fastest is an [AVX2 approach](https://github.com/nietras/Sep/blob/main/src/Sep/Internals/SepCharsFinderAvx2PackCmpOrMoveMaskTzcnt.cs)
-which is JIT'ed to something like the fairly tight assembly shown below.
+On x64 the currently fastest is an [AVX2 approach](https://github.com/nietras/Sep/blob/main/src/Sep/Internals/SepCharsFinderAvx2PackCmpOrMoveMaskTzcnt.cs) which is JIT'ed to something like the fairly tight assembly shown below.
 With comments added here.